Planned Giving at Gow

 What is a Planned Gift and why should we have one?

-Regardless of your life circumstances or estate size, your Planned Gift may be the most important document you create.
-Your bequest stipulates your charitable wishes and can include a will which leaves a set amount or percentage of your estate to your favorite charity, a gift of life insurance, or donation of retirement funds during your lifetime.
-A Planned Gift offers tax benefits for you and your family, and ensures that your assets are distributed to the people and causes that are most meaningful to you.
+Regardless of your estate size, your Planned Gift may be the most important document you create.
+A Planned Gift may include a donation to a favorite charity like Gow.
+You can stipulate this gift in your will as either a set amount or percentage of your estate (called a bequest), or make a gift of life insurance or retirement funds during your life.
+Estate planning offers tax benefits for you and your family, and ensures that your assets are distributed to the people and places that are important to you.

 A Planned Gift is a charitable instrument designed (preferably with professional advice) to optimize your financial, tax, and estate wishes.
-Planned Gifts help donors to maximize their charitable giving, minimize taxes, and can be altered at any time.
-Your gift can be unrestricted (so that Gow can use it where needed most) or restricted to a program or area of interest such as scholarship or endowment.
+Planned Gifts help donors to maximize their charitable giving and minimize taxes.
+Your will can be altered at any time.
+You can make an unrestricted gift (so that Gow can use it where needed most) or restrict it to a program or area of interest such as scholarship or endowment.
 You may be able to request a naming opportunity such as a fund in your name or in honor or memory of a loved one in exchange for your commitment.

 Designate a Gift to Gow in your Will